OUR PRIVACY PROMISE

 HOW WE USE YOUR DATA - MARKETING COMMUNICATIONS

 We will only use your personal data when the law allows us to.
-Most commonly, we will use your personal data to send you marketing communications where you have either given your consent or it is in our legitimate interests (where we need to perform the contract, we are about to enter into or have entered into with you or where we need to comply with a legal or regulatory obligation).
+Most commonly, we will use your personal data to send you marketing communications to provide you, or permit selected third parties to provide you, with information about goods or services we offer, so long as, where required by law, you have given the relevant consent, or it is in our legitimate interests (where we need to perform the contract, we are about to enter into or have entered into with you or where we need to comply with a legal or regulatory obligation).

 You can ask us to stop sending you marketing communications at any time by following the opt-out links on any marketing communications sent to you or by emailing us at firstname.lastname@example.org at any time.
 We will never share your personal data with any third party for their own marketing purposes.